AaronLaw/my-setting/Raspberry Pi setup notes.md

     ./configure
     make && sudo make altinstall

 (It takes about 15 mins.
-Hogging 100% CUP.)
+Hogging 100% CPU.)

 Test if it worked: